mikeadjepong/Assignment-7-2/README.md

 # Assignment-7-2
-Attached is the completed Evcel file
+Attached is the completed Excel file